 The purpose of this program is to promote interreligious and intercultural spiritual care competency for chaplaincy students.
-Although completion of the MDiv only requires one unit of CPE, employment as a chaplain requires completion of three additional CPE units and endorsement/support by a recognized faith group, which may require additional coursework.
+Depending on the vocational setting, employment as a chaplain may require completion of additional CPE units beyond United's degree requirements as well as endorsement/support by a recognized faith group which may require additional coursework.
 BCCI certification, which is a common employment requirement, requires a bachelor's degree from an accredited institution and an additional 2,000 hours of chaplaincy work experience after CPE.